dudenamedjune/tswiftIOSalbums/README.md

 ```
 <br /> <br />
-use the app and buy some albums uinlike myself.
+use the app and buy some albums unlike myself.